Adamoolahwastakenwastaken/Pinecraft/README.md

 Here are the credits:
 - Ashh - EMOTIONAL SUPPORT & ARTIST
 - ME (ADAM) - Head programmer & Music / Main director
-- TAREK - ASHES BF & DUMBNESS
+- TAREK - ASHES BF & Playtest
 - AARON - PLAYTESTER
 - EYAD - MORE EMOTIONAL SUPPORT & PLAYTESTER
 - Zein (Second Programmer)
+- Rasem (Musical Director)
+- Mohd al taif (Art Director)

 # copyright garbage
 you can do what ever u want with this go crazy go stupid record mod but you cant do this cuz i said so :
  - Resell this game (ik it wont be popular but still)
- - Steal the code and turn it into a dildo hunting game Idk what else to put
+ - Steal the code and turn it into a dildo hunting game
+ - Idk what else to put

  # For modders
  To mod this game or make mods :